 We are slowly becoming aware that the IoT needs to be changed.
 It’s too vulnerable in its current state, and we can’t just make IoT devices that don’t need the Internet.
 So, what is going to happen to this technology?

-Many believe that the IoT’s future is called edge (or fog) computing.
-IoT devices shouldn’t be directly connected to the Web, but instead – there needs to be an intermediary.
+Many believe the IoT’s future is called edge (or fog) computing.
+IoT devices shouldn’t be directly connected to the Web; instead, an intermediary needs to be.
 These can be gateways, industrial PCs, and micro data centers.
 IoT devices will be connected to these edge computing devices that can be successfully secured against malicious attacks.
-Even better, these devices can process information and data on their own and prepare it before sending it to the cloud.
+Even better, these devices can process information and data independently and prepare it before sending it to the cloud.

 It’s interesting to note that even though edge computing is a new aspect of the IoT, it’s estimated that up to 600 million IoT devices are already using it.
-It is currently estimated that up to 5.8 billion IoT devices will use this technology by 2020.
-The initial reports are very good, so we’ll surely see the rise of edge computing.
+It is estimated that up to 5.8 billion IoT devices will use this technology by 2020.
+The initial reports are perfect, so we’ll surely see the rise of edge computing.